dehezhang2/Notes/3402/CS3402_Database_System.md

 * `ORDER BY` Clause

   * The `ORDER BY` clause is used to sort the records in your result set.
 The `ORDER BY` clause can only be used in `SELECT` statements.

   * Syntax: `ORDER BY expression [ ASC | DESC ] `

-    - expressions: The columns or calculations that you wish to
+    - expressions: The columns or calculations that you wish to  retrieve

-      retrieve

     - ASC: Optional.
-It sorts the result set in ascending order by expression (default, if no modifier is provider).
+It sorts the result set in ascending order by expression (**default**, if no modifier is provider).

     - DESC: Optional.
 It sorts the result set in descending order by expression.